MasterChef Indonesia: Season 12 (2025)

-The 12th season premiered on 8 February 2025 with Juna Rorimpandey & Renatta Moeloek along with new judge Rudy Choirudin, replacing Arnold Poernomo.
+The 12th season premiered on 8 February 2025 with Juna Rorimpandey & Renatta Moeloek (for her final season, before being replaced by Karen Carlotta) along with new judge Rudy Choirudin, replacing Arnold Poernomo.
 The number of contestants increased from 24 to 25.
 Fajar Gusti Pangestu, a 25-year-old entrepreneur from Tabanan was declared the winner in this season, with 33-year-old Putu Hovit Yusmanjia from Gianyar as the runner-up.